 Once the relevant accounting information is recorded, monthly financial statements are prepared by the financial reporting coordinator and reviewed by the director of Financial and Business Services Division, the executive director of Financial and Business Services Division and the chief financial officer to include on the District's board agenda for board approval.
-Both the AFR and the CAFR are also reviewed by the director of Financial and Business Services Division, the executive director of Financial and Business Services Division.
+Both the AFR and the CAFR are also reviewed by the director of Financial and Business Services Division, the executive director of Financial and Business Services Division, and the chief financial officer.